Check Your N-400 Case Status

 • You have been scheduled for an oath ceremony

-What do I take to my interview?
+What do I take to my naturalization interview?

 After that, the officer often begins by doing the English and civics exams.

 After the examination, the interviewer will verify all the information contained in your naturalization application.
 The officer will go through the entire N-400, and make sure your answers are accurate and up-to-date.
 Sometimes immigration officials will ask about your past, especially when you have negative criminal or immigration history.
-This includes the time before you became a resident and the time after you became a resident.
+This includes the time before you became a resident and time after you became a resident.
 Each case is different, you may receive many questions about your past or none at all.

 First, review your naturalization application for errors such as misspellings of names, or incorrect dates.
 If you have moved to a new address, or begun work with a new employer, have that information ready to provide at the interview.